schandrachary/Robotics/README.md

 # Where am I?
 In this project, I use the robot and world model that was created in [Go Chase it](https://github.com/schandrachary/Robotics/tree/go_chase_it) project.
 There is no need to chase a ball here, so I removed the `ball_chaser` node.
+Below is an animation showing how quickly particles recover upon kidnapping.

 ![alt_text](https://github.com/schandrachary/Robotics/blob/where_am_i/images/teleport.gif)